-The Company currently owns four (4) U.S. BiphasixTM patents and nineteen (19) non-U.S. patents.
+The Company currently owns three (3) U.S. BiphasixTM patents and twenty (20) non-U.S. patents.
 Three (3) of the Company's BiphasixTM U.S. patents and one (1) non-U.S. patent expired in May and July 2013.
-The remaining patents have expiration dates ranging from 2014 to 2020.
+With the addition of a new Australian patent, the remaining patents have expiration dates ranging from 2014 to 2028.
 The Company's BiphasixTM patent applications include one (1) U.S. patent application (claiming priority to a U.S. application filed in 2007), and its corresponding foreign applications.
-The Company is prosecuting this patent application with a view to further strengthening its patent portfolio for Topical Interferon Alpha-2b, specifically for cervical low-grade squamous intraepithelial lesion ("LSIL") indication.
 The Company received a final office action from the U.S. Patent and Trademarks Office ("USPTO") in May 2012 and a "Request for a Continuing Application" amendment with prioritized examination (track1) was filed with the USPTO in July 2012.
 In a Track 1 request, the USPTO will provide a final disposition within twelve months of prioritized status being granted.
 The company has recently met with the USPTO to address specific concerns on this application.
 A decision on this application is expected to be rendered in the near future.
 Pursuant to the Termination Agreement between the Company and Merck, the Company will be the sole owner of this patent, if granted.

 Topical Interferon Alpha-2b is also subject to three additional method and composition of matter divisional applications (one filed in March 2013 and two filed in August 2013) describing specific excipient proportions in the Topical Interferon Alpha-2b formulation that are necessary to provide oxidative stability for the product.
 These divisional applications, if granted, will also provide additional patent protection for the product through to 2027.